jetty-project/jetty-load-generator/README.md

                 .resource(resource)
                 .warmupIterationsPerThread(10)
                 .iterationsPerThread(100)
-                .runFor(2, TimeUnit.MINUTES) // if you want to for 2 minutes (this wil override iterationsPerThread) .usersPerThread(100)
+                .runFor(2, TimeUnit.MINUTES) // if you want to run for 2 minutes (this wil override iterationsPerThread) .usersPerThread(100)
                 .build();